-Most people wear sunscreen to the beach, and because of this an estimate of 4,000 – 6,000 tons of sunscreen enters the reef each year.
+Most people wear sunscreen to the beach, and because of this an estimate of 14,000 tonnes of chemical sunscreen washes off swimmers into the environment each year.
 This becomes concentrated on popular tourist areas and exposes sea life and underwater ecosystem to the chemicals of sunscreen.

 Sunscreen is classified by companies as ‘reef safe’ when the ingredients list doesn’t contain Octinoxate Oxybenzone, Cinnamates, Petrolatum or Parabens.
 These are chemicals that have been studied and proven to be harmful to the reef, causing coral bleaching, and disturbing sea life.

 However, sunscreens labelled as ‘natural’ or ‘Reef Friendly’ do not automatically mean that it is the right option to choose.
 These terms are not regulated and do not account for the harmful aspect of Nano Particles in sunscreens and its impact on coral and sea creatures.

 Did you know the lovely Jade from Sunslayer while on holiday was about to go on the diving trip of a lifetime and was actually denied to enter the water due to her sunscreen not being reef-safe!?
 That sparked a fire in her belly to get out there and make it possible...
 More about Sunslayer to come!

 To avoid the white (not rubbed in) look on your face after applying natural sunscreen, companies sometimes break down chemicals to form Nano Particles, achieving sun protection without a white film.